Please click the questions below to see the answers of our most frequently asked questions.

 How much deposit do you need?
 When is the rest of the school fee charged?

-For single day schools we take a $200 deposit to hold your spot if you are using your bike and a $300 deposit if you are renting one of ours.
-For 2-Day Camps we take a $1250 deposit.
+For all classes, to hold your spot, we take a 50% deposit.
 30 days from the date of the class we automatically charge the balance to the card we have on file for you.
 You need to notify us prior to 30 days before your school date if you want to pay in a different manner.
+If there are any discounts, we still charge half of the full price and the discount is applied to your balance payment.

 What do I have to pay if I crash your bike or damage the gear I rent?